codeprospect/iTunes-top-100/README.md

 ## Roadmap
 - [x] Display all songs
 - [x] Design for smaller screens
-- [ ] Implement it in a django website
 - [ ] Implement the website using VUE
 - [ ] Make the top 100 searchable